 Rabello, Alfredo Mordechai.
 “The Ban on Circumcision as a Cause of the Bar Kokhba’s Rebellion.”
 Israel Law Review 29 (1995): 176–214.

 Rabello claims that the prohibition on circumcision was strictly enforced by Hadrian within the framework of lex cornelia de sicariis et veneficis, which included, inter alia, castration and Jewish circumcision.
-According to the author it was this prohibition that triggered the revolt.
+According to the author, it was this prohibition that triggered the revolt.

 Sheppard, Anthony. " The Letter of Barnabas and the Jerusalem Temple".
 JSJ 48 (2017): 531-550

 Barnabas Letter 16:3-4 mentions a rumor that the Romans who destroyed the Temple were in the process of rebuilding it.
-Sheppard suggests that the rumor dates to the period of Hadrian’s rule and, to be more specific, to the years preceding the Bar Kokhba Revolt.
+Sheppard suggests that the rumor dates to the period of Hadrian’s rule and, to more specifically, to the years preceding the Bar Kokhba Revolt.
 The author further speculates that Hadrian’s efforts to establish Aelia Capitolina generated a wave of unsubstantiated rumors in the greater Jewish and Christian publics.

 Weksler-Bdolah, Shlomit.
 "The foundation of Aelia Capitolina in light of new excavations along the Eastern Cardo.
 “Israel Exploration Journal 64,1 (2014) 38-62